cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 .. rubric:: CDAP High Availability and Highly Scalable Deployment

-**Note:** Each component in CDAP is horziontally scalable.
+**Note:** Each component in CDAP is horizontally scalable.
 This diagram presents the high availability and highly scalable deployment.
 The number of nodes for each component can be changed based on the requirements.